Stock market today: Microsoft, Meta and the burden of high expectations drag Wall Street lower

 A separate report said growth in workers' wages and benefits slowed during the summer.
 That could put less pressure on upcoming inflation.
 A third report, meanwhile, said fewer U.S. workers applied for unemployment benefits last week.
 That's an indication that the number of layoffs remains relatively low across the country.

-Treasury yields swiveled up and down several times following the reports before climbing.
-The yield on the 10-year Treasury rose to 4.31% from 4.30% late Wednesday.
-That’s up sharply from the roughly 3.60% level it was at in the middle of last month.
+Treasury yields swiveled up and down several times following the reports before steadying.
+The yield on the 10-year Treasury fell to 4.29% from 4.30% late Wednesday.
+That’s still up sharply from the roughly 3.60% level it was at in the middle of last month.

 Yields have been rallying following a string of stronger-than-expected reports on the U.S. economy.
 Such data bolster hopes that the economy can avoid a recession, particularly now that the Fed is cutting interest rates to support the job market instead of keeping them high to quash high inflation.
 But the surprising resilience is also forcing traders to downgrade their expectations for how deeply the Fed will ultimately cut rates.